JaxGaussianProcesses/GPJax/docs/sharp_bits.md

 ## Pseudo-randomness

-Libraries like Numpy and Scipy use *stateful* pseudorandom number generators (PRNGs).
+Libraries like NumPy and Scipy use *stateful* pseudorandom number generators (PRNGs).
 However, the PRNG in JAX is stateless.
-This means that for a given function, the return always return the same result unless the seed is changed.
+This means that for a given function, the return always returns the same result unless the seed is changed.
 This is a good thing, but it means that we need to be careful when using JAX's PRNGs.

 To examine what it means for a PRNG to be stateful, consider the following example: